 Neurology

-Veterinary neurologists diagnose and treat conditions of the brain, spinal cord, and nervous system, including issues like epilepsy, intervertebral disc disease, and other neurological disorders.
+Vet neurologists diagnose and treat conditions of the brain, spinal cord, and nervous system.
+This includes epilepsy, intervertebral disc disease, and so much more.

 Nuclear Medicine

-Veterinary nuclear medicine specialists use radioactive substances to detect and treat animal illnesses.
-They conduct diagnostic imaging tests like PET scans and treat conditions like cancers using radiation therapy.
-This field requires extensive knowledge of radiology and the safe use of radioactive materials.
+Veterinary nuclear specialists make use of radioactive substances to detect and treat animal illnesses.
+Using PET scans, they can diagnose cancers with radiation therapy.
+This field will require extensive knowledge of radiology and the use of radioactive materials.

 Oncologist